 Measuring Current - Meter in Series

-Measuring Large Currents with a Clamp Meter
+Measuring Large Currents with a Clamp Meter (Tong Tester)

 On most multimeters, the highest current range is 10 or 20 amps.
 It would be impractical to feed very high currents through a meter because normal 4 mm sockets and test leads wouldn't be capable of carrying high currents without overheating.
 Instead, clamp meters are used for these measurements.

-Clamp meters (as the name suggests) have a spring loaded clamp like a giant clothes peg which clamps around a current carrying cable.
+Clamp meters (as the name suggests), also known as tong testers, have a spring loaded clamp like a giant clothes peg which clamps around a current carrying cable.
 The advantage of this is that a circuit doesn't have to broken to insert a meter in series, and power needn't be turned off as is the case when measuring current on a standard DMM.
 Clamp meters use either an integrated current transformer or hall effect sensor to measure the magnetic field produced by a flowing current.
 The meter can be a self contained instrument with an LCD which displays current, or alternatively the device can output a voltage signal via probe leads and 4mm "banana" plugs to a standard DMM.
 The voltage is proportional to the measured signal, typically 1mv represents 1 amp.

 Clamp meters can measure hundreds or thousands of amps.

 To use a current clamp, you simply clamp over a single cable.
 In the case of a power cord or multicore cable, you need to isolate one of the cores.
 If two cores carrying the same current but in opposite directions are enclosed within the jaws (which would be the situation if you clamp over a power cord), the magnetic fields due to the current flow would cancel out and the reading would be zero.

 - If the component is on a circuit board or in an appliance, turn off the power